 It should be mentioned that to obtain good resistance to low temperature, it is often necessary to sacrifice some high temperature resistance.
 Nitrile compounds are superior to most elastomers with regard to compression set, tear, and abrasion resistance.
 Nitrile compounds do not possess good resistance to ozone, sunlight, or weather.
 They should not be stored near electric motors or other ozone generating equipment.

-They should be kept from direct sunlight.
+NBR parts should be kept from direct sunlight.
 However, this can be improved through compounding.
 NBR is the standard material for hydraulics and pneumatics.
 NBR resists oil-based hydraulic fluids, fats, animal and vegetable oils, flame retardant liquids (HFA, HFB, HFC), grease, water, and air.
 Special low-temperature compounds are available for mineral oil-based fluids.
 By hydrogenation, carboxylic acid addition, or PVC blending, the nitrile polymer can meet a more specified range of physical or chemical requirements.
 The quality of Nitrile-compounds depends on the percentage of acrylonitrile in the base polymer.

-|366470||NBR||70||3-AFDA 21 CFR 177-2600EC1935-2004||Food and Beverage||Black||-30||110||zzzzz|
+|366470||NBR||3-A,FDA 21 CFR 177-2600,EC1935-2004,ADI,REACH,RoHS||Food and Beverage||Black||-30.0||110.0|

-|366472||NBR||FDA 21 CFR 177-2600ADIREACH||Food and Beverage||White||-25.0||110.0|
+|366472||NBR||FDA 21 CFR 177-2600,ADI,REACH,RoHS||Food and Beverage||White||-25.0||110.0|